Health, maternity, paternity, disability and death

 Medical expenses, mandatory examinations and any medicines a doctor has prescribed to an insuree with a disability will be fully covered in the event of illness or pregnancy, up to the maximum Social Security threshold.

 Helpful tip: The Ile de France regional health insurance fund (CRAMIF) is the authority responsible for awarding disability allowances in the Paris region.
-In other regions, this role is performed by the CPAM.
+In other regions, this role is performed by the CPAM in mainland France.

 The families of insurees are covered by the General Social Security System’s death insurance provisions.
 They may therefore receive compensation in the event of the insuree’s passing, if certain criteria are fulfilled.